Molly Toomey, MSW

 counseling that will move you

-I'm a U.S.-licensed clinical social worker, international counselor, and American immigrant to Germany.
-I help people gain insight on their past and present, break free of patterns that don't serve them, enjoy better relationships and greater self-worth, and step into the life they want.Queer-affirming, trauma-informed, radically relational counseling—online wherever you are.
+I'm a counselor, U.S.-licensed therapist, and social worker with accreditation in Germany and the USA.
+I offer queer-affirming, trauma-informed, radically relational counseling in English to help people gain insight on their past and present, break free of patterns that no longer serve them, enjoy better relationships and greater self-worth, and step into the life they want.Online counseling for clients in Germany and worldwide.

 what brings you here